KnowPulse-KnowledgeBase/helium-exporter/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
 - "How to install and configure Helium Exporter"
-- "How to export your data from KnowPulse into Helium Exporter"
+- "How to download your pedigree and categorical data from KnowPulse"
 - "How to load your data into Helium Exporter"
 - "How to visualize your data with Helium Exporter"